Bus the journey from from Vang Vieng to Vientiane is by road is scheduled to take from 5 to 6 hours depending upon which service you use.

 Malany Transport minivan services from Vang Vieng terminate at Vientiane’s Northern Bus Terminal at Sithong Rd, Sikeut, Laos.

-About the Patuxai Monument
+About the Patuxai Monument in Vientiane

 The Patuxai Monument is located in the centre of a small well kept park ,with ponds and fountains, in the very centre of Vientiane at the end of a Parisian style grand boulevard called Lang Xang Avenue.
 Patuxai means ‘Victory’ and the monument is known locally as Victory Gate.
 The Patuxai Monument was commissioned in 1956 (but not completed until 1968) by the new government of Laos which had attained independence from France in 1954.
 The choice of design of the monument is itself a statement; the Patuxai Monument in many ways resembles the Arc de Triomphe in Paris, but incorporates many Laotian design features.
 Unlike the Arc de Triomphe the Patuxai Monument has four gates, rather than two, aligned with the cardinal points on a compass.
 The Patuxai Monument also has five towers to represent the five key principles of Buddhist belief and the ‘Five Principles of Peaceful Coexistence’ which included in the 1954 peace treaty between India and China and popular amongst many post colonial countries in Asia at the time as a model for international relations.
 The Patuxai Monument is a grand building intended not only to be a permanent reminder of the Laotian journey to independence (a journey which some believe is yet to be completed) but also to symbolise grand notions of how Laos should interact with the rest of the world as an independent country.